Ingredient Substitution Calculator

 Ingredient substitution is essential when you are missing an ingredient or cooking for dietary needs.
 Each substitution has a specific ratio - butter to oil is 3:4, fresh herbs to dried is 3:1, and fresh yeast to dry yeast is 2.5:1.
 This calculator handles the most common cooking substitutions.

-Explore all our ingredient substitution calculator tools, or browse the full cooking hub.
+Explore all our ingredient substitution calculator tools, or browse the full cooking converters & calculators.

 Frequently asked questions